Spencer-Sch/Calculator_2.0/README.md

 - Succeeded in transferring logic from 'calculate'.

-- Implemented useEffect() in the 'EquasionResultOutput' component in order to trigger the calculate logic when needed.
+- Implemented useEffect() in the 'EquationResultOutput' component in order to trigger the calculate logic when needed.

-- Conditionally applied font size to the output of 'EquasionResultOutput' component in order to keep large numbers from going outside the appropriate borders.
+- Conditionally applied font size to the output of 'EquationResultOutput' component in order to keep large numbers from going outside the appropriate borders.

-- Added logic to 'EquasionResultOutput' and 'EquasionOutput' components so they display the appropriate information at the correct time.
+- Added logic to 'EquationResultOutput' and 'EquationOutput' components so they display the appropriate information at the correct time.

 - ISSUE TO FIX: subsequent presses of the '-' button while chaining operator button equations results in the '-' symbol appearing in front of operand1.